 1. It Is Not Hard To Be Nice

 Respect your superiors and learn the lessons they have to teach.
-Be kind to your peers, they are going through the same challenges you are and have equal if not more stress upon them.
+Be kind to your peers in the workplace.
+They are going through the same challenges you are and have equal, if not more stress upon them.
 Most of all, be nice to anyone who makes your working conditions better, be it the administrative assistants, the waitress at the restaurant where you eat lunch or the office janitorial staff.